clarkeustaquio/HackFest-2020-KMLNGMLKS-Corp/README.md

     - go to 'Flutter' folder, and open 'bayanihan_news'
     - Execute Flutter upgrade
     - Use the flutter run command to run the app on a connected device or simulator.
+    - The device or emulator should have internet
 # For Demo
   Because of Trial Account Restrictions From Twillio Sms Service that we used in our product, we cant add unverified phone numbers to our app.
   # Here is the list of verified numbers that you can try: